Breaking the Communities: Characterizing community changing users using text mining and graph machine learning on Twitter: Data Collection

 \section{Data Collection}

-Twitter has several APIs available to developers.
+Twitter has several APIs available for developers.
 Among them is the Streaming API that allows the developer to download in real time a sample of tweets that are uploaded to the social network filtering it by language, terms, hashtags, etc. \cite{makice2009twitter,morstatter2013sample}.
 The data is composed of the tweet id, the text, the date and time of the tweet, the user id and username, among other features.
 In case of a retweet, it has also the information of the original tweet's user account.

-For this research, we collected 3 datasets: 2017 Argentina parliamentary elections (2017ARG), 2019 Argentina presidential elections (2019ARG) and 2020 United States tweets of Donald Trump (2020US).
-For the Argentinan datasets, the Streaming API was used during the week before the primary elections and the week before the general elections took place.
+For this research, we collected three datasets in two different periods of time: 2017 Argentina parliamentary elections (2017ARG), 2019 Argentina presidential elections (2019ARG) and 2020 United States tweets of Donald Trump (2020US).
+For the Argentinian dataset, the Streaming API was used during the week preceding the primary elections and the week before the general elections.
 Keywords were chosen according the four main political parties present in the elections.
-Details and context can be found in the Appendix.
-For the 2020US dataset, ``realDonaldTrump'' (the official account of president Donald Trump) was used as keyword.
+Details and context can be found in the supporting information.
+For the 2020US dataset, we used ``realDonaldTrump'' (the official account of president Donald Trump) as keyword and the weeks from May $9^{th}$ to May $16^{th}$ and from June $10^{th}$ to June $16^{th}$ of 2020 as first and second time period respectively.
 Twitter messages are in the public domain and only public tweets filtered by the Twitter API were collected for this work.
 For the purpose of this research, we have analyzed more than 9 million tweets and more than 1.5 million individuals in total.
-The specific start and end collection date, the total number of tweets and users can be seen in Table \ref{table1}.
+The specific start and end collection date, the total number of tweets and users of each dataset can be seen in Table \ref{table1}.